creative-mobile/CME.Documentation/docs/index.md

 Almost all of the logic in Assets/CME is extensively documented and available for adaptation for seamless integration with your application's logic.

-Облачная логика организована в специальный solution `Cloud/Cloud.sln` организована в проекты
+The cloud logic is arranged in'Cloud/Cloud.sln', a special solution in the projects.

-- `CME.CloudPurchase/CME.CloudPurchase.csproj` containing the runtime logic of the server application.
+- 'CME.CloudPurchase/CME.CloudPurchase.csproj' containing the runtime logic of the server application.
-- `CME.CloudDefinition/CME.CloudDefinition.csproj` containing the logic for deploying a cloud infrastructure.
+- 'CME.CloudDefinition/CME.CloudDefinition.csproj' containing the logic for deploying a cloud infrastructure.

 ## <a id="how-it-works"></a> How CME CloudPurchase works